The Microsoft Graph will soon cast a wider net that spans Windows, Android and iOS

 This extended Graph will, for example, allow users to take what they are doing in an application on a Windows machine and then finish that task in the mobile version of that service on another device — maybe an Android phone.
 Say you are filling out a form in a line-of-business app on Android.
 You can start that process on Android and then finish it on your Windows PC once you get home, with the Microsoft Graph handling the data transfer and hand-off.

 The new Microsoft Graph also powers a new universal, cloud-backed clipboard functionality that will launch with the Windows 10 Fall Creators Update and that allows you to easily access your clips on multiple devices.
-This Clipboard, it’s worth mentioning, is also integrated into Swiftkey, which the company acquired last year, so you’ll be able to easily access your clips right from your iOS and Android devices, too.
+This Clipboard, it’s worth mentioning, is also integrated into Swiftkey, which the company acquired last year, so you’ll be able to easily access your clips (which could be text snippets or files) right from your iOS and Android devices, too.

 Maybe the most interesting new feature of this, though, is a new Windows Timeline view that lets you look back at everything you have done on any of your Windows machines and then easily go back to this state.
 Developers can enable this feature in their app through Project Rome and for users, it’ll be surfaced in the Windows 10 Task View.
 There, once the next major version of Windows becomes available, you’ll soon see a calendar-like view with large previews of the applications that you recently use (and that support this feature).